gentok/POL213_TA_Resource/README.md

 * **Datasets** (under data folder)
   1. Click and open the file.
+  2. Click "Raw" button at the top right of the window (if possible).
-  2. Copy the URL of the file page.
+  3. Copy the URL of the file page.
-  3. Import directly to workspace using URL and data import function.
+  4. Import directly to workspace using URL and data import function.
-  4. Save data to your project folder with preferred name.
+  5. Save data to your project folder with preferred name.